ibm-cloud-docs/openwhisk/templates.md

 When you deploy this template, you create the following entities:

 * An action called `send-message`.
-* A sequence that uses the `send-message` action as well as a pre-installed action for Slack called `post` that posts the message to a Slack channel.
+* A sequence that uses the `send-message` action as well as a preinstalled action for Slack that is called `post` that posts the message to a Slack channel.
-* A user-named trigger that is fired whenever the time interval has been achieved.
+* A user-named trigger that is fired whenever the time interval is achieved.
 This trigger calls the sequence.

 **Before you begin**